ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 entities will use the node's default callback group.
-Furthermore, if everything in a node uses the same Mutually Exclusive Callback Group, that node essentially acts as if it was handled by a Single Threaded Executor, even if a multi-threaded one is specified!
+Furthermore, if everything in a node uses the same Mutually Exclusive Callback Group, that node essentially acts as if it was handled by a Single-Threaded Executor, even if a multi-threaded one is specified!
 Thus, whenever one decides to use a Multi-Threaded Executor, some callback group(s) should always be specified in order for the executor choice to make sense.